nobelization/panoramax-mobile-app/install.md

 Open Andriod Studio, in the left menu you will see plugins, click on this.
 Then install Flutter and Restart IDE.

+## Installation steps for Linux (Debian)

+### Development environment
+Choose one of the environments below to write/maintain the code: